JohnnyTeutonic/tinyllama.cpp/README.md

 # TinyLlama.cpp - Minimal C++ Chat Inference

+This codebase supports inference for Llama 2 architecture models (including TinyLlama variants) using GGUF files, as well as TinyLlama models from SafeTensors.

+The GGUF format support includes loading models with various tensor types such as BF16, FP16, FP32, and Q8_0.
+Nominal support for Q4_K and Q6_K quantization types is also present, though Q8_0 is the most extensively tested quantized format in this project.

 ## Purpose

 This project provides a streamlined, end-to-end C++ inference pipeline for running TinyLlama-based models for chat applications.
 The primary goal is to achieve this with minimal dependencies, allowing for deployment without requiring Python or large frameworks like LibTorch at runtime (unless using the optional CUDA backend which requires the CUDA Toolkit).